anaqvi02/mtdi/README.md

 - Not a true syscall tracer: only the 25 built-in libc calls it hooks are visible (unlike `dtruss`, which catches everything at the kernel boundary).
 - Bypassable by code issuing raw assembly syscalls (`svc 0x80`) instead of calling libc.
 - On macOS 26 (Apple Silicon), the kernel PPL-seals a subset of libsystem_kernel's text pages, so 17 of the 25 built-in hooks can't be installed in-place (`close`, `read`, `write`, `socket`, `mmap`, ...).
 The engine detects this at startup and skips them with a warning — no crash, and Frida hits the same wall.
 Covering those requires launch-time attachment (see [Attaching](#attaching-to-a-target)).
+Note: the engine tests each page by forking a disposable child — on sealed pages that child dies by design, which macOS records as `mtdi_lib-*.ips` entries in `~/Library/Logs/DiagnosticReports` (parent pid = the traced process).
+Expected noise, not a crash; ignore them.
 - The engine can hook any exported symbol; `-s` probes can register hooks on anything dlsym-visible.
 - Memory footprint: each traced process allocates a 128-slot ring buffer, 1024 events per slot (~1152 B/event) — roughly 144 MB of virtual address space, lazily backed, so physical usage stays near zero until events flow.
 - Probe handlers must not call hooked functions (e.g. opening their own log file): the harness guards against recursion (TLS depth guard drops re-entrant hook dispatches), but a handler that blocks the same mutex it uses elsewhere can still deadlock.
 Use the pattern from the mtdi-cli skill: guard-flag + non-reentrant file open.